 Dr. Bisconti received her Ph.D. in Developmental Psychology from The University of Notre Dame in 2001.
-Her gerontological research interests include emotion regulation during stress, social support, control, emotion-focused coping strategies, and the adjustment to widowhood.
-She also has more social psychological research interests, including diversity-related education, racism, homophobia, and how individuals cope with discrimination.
-Her publications have appeared in Psychology and Aging, Journal of Personality and Social Psychology, The Journal of Gerontology, and Death Studies.
+Her research interests include topics such as ageism, minority stress, experiences of discrimination, and diversity-related education.
+Courses taught have included Developmental Psychology, Psychology and Diversity, the Psychology of Hate, and Advanced Topics of Human Sexuality.
+Her work has appeared in leading journals such as the Journal of Personality and Social Psychology, Psychology and Aging, and the Journals of Gerontology: Psychological Sciences.
 Prior to joining the faculty at The University of Akron, she was an assistant professor at the University of New Hampshire.

 *Vale, M., Bisconti, T. L., & *Sublett, J. F. (in press).
 Benevolent ageism: Attitudes of overaccommodative behavior towards older women.
 Journal of Social Psychology.

 *Walker, R. V., *Powers, S. M., & Bisconti, T. L., (2016).
 Positive aspects of the caregiving experience: Finding hope in the midst of the storm.
 Journal of Women & Therapy, 39(3/4), 354-370. doi: 10.1080/02703149.2016.1116868